edggge/docs-site/docs/guides/concepts/bc-bridge.md

 ## What is token bridge

-BC <-> BSCbridge for self transfers of BEP2 tokens to BEP2E (ERC20 representation).
+BC <-> BSC bridge for self transfers of BEP2 tokens to BEP2E (ERC20 representation).
 The bridge connects two chains (BC and BSC).
 When a user deposits BEP2 into the bridge contract contract on BC they get the same amount of BEP2E tokens on BSC, and they can convert them back as well.

 ## Commands